-You must bench the heading before you begin working.
-Benching the heading sets the direction of the target mainfall.
-The system calculates target cross slopes perpendicular to the benched direction.
-You can use the current direction of the machine to bench, or choose two points on the ground.
+Benching the heading sets the direction of the design mainfall.
+The system calculates target slopes from the benched direction even during machine rotation.
+You can use the current direction of the machine to bench, or if you have GNSS receivers, choose two points on the ground.